 Your bank or building society (if you’re part of a Chargeback debit card scheme);

 Your prepaid card provider.

-It works by your card provider reversing the transaction you’ve made.
+The way it works is that your card provider reverses the transaction you’ve made.
 Instead of going to the supplier or retailer, they go to the supplier or retailer’s bank.
 That’s why the money can still sometimes be recovered even if the supplier has gone bust.

 But you’re not guaranteed to get your money back.
 Chargeback isn’t a legal protection – it’s a voluntary scheme.